What is Multiple Linear Regression with Minitab?

 Use Minitab to Run a Multiple Linear Regression

-Case study: We want to see whether the scores in exam one, two, and three have any statistically significant relationship with the score in final exam.
-If so, how are they related to final exam score?
-Can we use the scores in exam one, two, and three to predict the score in final exam?
+Case study: We want to see whether the scores in exams one, two, and three have any statistically significant relationship with the score in the final exam.
+If so, how are they related to the final exam score?
+Can we use the scores in exams one, two, and three to predict the score in the final exam?

 Step 2: Start building the multiple linear regression model

 - Click Stat → Regression → Regression → Fit Regression Model